pacse/SCiPNET/CS50xFP/deepwell/scps/049/addenda/Addendum%20049.3%3A%2004%2F16%2F2017%20Incident.md

 >
 > **Dr. Sherman:** (*Talking over SCP-049*) What disease?
 What pestilence?
 He was a healthy man!
 He was a good doctor!
 >
 > **SCP-049:** -am offering it freely to the afflicted!
 You are *not* worth this argument, sir.
 You are shortsighted and foolish.
-Dr. Hamm was sick, and I� (*breath catches*) I *cured* him.
+Dr. Hamm was sick, and I... (*breath catches*) I *cured* him.
 I am the only one who can do this.
 My work *must* continue, there is so much still to learn, so much to-
 >
 > **Dr. Sherman:** I've had enough of this.
 Consider your allowances revoked.
 Welcome to containment, oh-four-nine. (*Away from mic*) We're done here.
 >
 > **SCP-049:** -do, and others can be saved!
 Even you, though you do not deserve it, might be saved!
 I can save them all!
 I can cast down this plague, once and for all.
 I can do this!
 Only me!
-I� I� (*labored breathing*) I saved� I saved him� Dr. Hamm, I� I cured him� he was sick, I know he was sick, I *know* he was, and I� you are all sick, but I� I can *save* you.
-I can save all of you, because I� I am the cure.
+I...
+I... (*labored breathing*) I saved...
+I saved him...
+Dr. Hamm, I...
+I cured him... he was sick, I know he was sick, I *know* he was, and I... you are all sick, but I...
+I can *save* you.
+I can save all of you, because I...
+I am the cure.
 >
 > [END LOG]
 >